Springe direkt zu Inhalt

 2. Development of new spectroscopic tools

-To probe and identify the inital steps of the ultrafast transport of electron spins, we have recently developed the scheme shown below.
+To probe and identify the inital steps of the ultrafast transport of electron spins, we recently developed the scheme shown in Figure 2.
 A femtosecond optical laser pulse is used to launch transport of electron spins (thick red arrows) from a ferromagnetic into a nonmagnetic metal layer.
 In the nonmagnetic metal, spin-up and spin-down electrons are deflected in opposite directions by an angle γ.
 This only recently discovered inverse spin Hall effect results in a transverse charge current (blue arrow), acting as a source of a THz electromagnetic pulse.
 Measurement of the THz electric field allows us to reconstruct of the spin transport dynamics.

 Finally, to interpret our experimental results, we work out simple toy models.
 For example, we have recently modeled the transport experiment above using spin transport equations and Maxwell's equations.